Belgrade–Banja Luka

-Belgrade–Banja Luka is a road bicycle race held annually in Serbia and Bosnia and Herzegovina respectively.
-It is made up of two stages; Belgrade–Banja Luka I and Belgrade–Banja Luka II and is organized as a 2.1 event on the UCI Europe Tour.
-First race was organized in 2007.
+Belgrade–Banja Luka is a road bicycle race held annually since 2007 in Serbia and Bosnia and Herzegovina respectively.
+Until 2017, it is made up of two one-day races: Belgrade–Banja Luka I and Belgrade–Banja Luka II, which were both organized as category 1.2 events on the UCI Europe Tour.
+Since 2018 it has been held as one stage race, as a category 2.1 event from 2018 to 2022 and 2.2 since 2023.

 About

 Belgrade Banja Luka started for the first time in 2007, and it has been included in the calendar of the World Cycling Union "UCI" the same year.
 The race attracted a large number of teams from all over the world, and today it's a universal event and one of the largest sporting events in Bosnia and Herzegovina and Serbia.

 The Belgrade Banja Luka Race is an event of the highest public interest for the promotion of sports in Republika Srpska and Serbia.
 The race was declared by the Republic of Serbia Government and the Government of the "Republika Srpska" to be an event of the highest importance for the Republika Srpska and Serbia.